wavefrontHQ/docs/pages/doc/trace_data_query.md

 summary: Learn how to query for Wavefront trace data.
 ---

-After your application sends [trace data](tracing_basics.html#wavefront_trace_data) to Wavefront, you can query that data from the **Traces** page.
-With a trace query, you find the traces that you're interested in by describing the spans they must contain.
+After your application sends [trace data](tracing_basics.html#wavefront_trace_data) to Wavefront, you can examine that data from the **Traces** page.
+By fine-tuning the trace query on the **Traces** page, you find the traces that you're interested in by describing the spans they must contain.

 ## Understanding Trace Queries

 You query for traces by describing the spans they must contain.
-A trace query can specify various span characteristics, such as an operation name, duration thresholds, and values for the tags that you set up when you instrumented your application.
+A trace query can specify span characteristics, such as an operation name, duration thresholds, and values for the tags that you set up when you instrumented your application.

-When you submit a trace query, it:
+A trace query:
 1. Finds the spans that match the description you specify.
 2. Returns the traces that contain one or more qualifying spans.